hcaumo/Ripple/README.md

    - Upon receiving the WebHook, the AML Checker Lambda function notifies the Bubble.io frontend.
    - The Bubble.io frontend updates the user's status in the database.
    - The user's account is flagged, and they are blocked from making any purchases or withdrawals on the platform until the issue is resolved.

+## Installation

+### Steps to Install and Configure

+1. **Setup AWS Environment**

+   Ensure you have an AWS account and the AWS CLI configured.
+Install necessary tools and create required IAM roles and policies.
+Make sure to set all necessary authorizations in IAM for the Lambda functions to read and write to DynamoDB and interact with other services.

+2. **Deploy DynamoDB**

+   Create a DynamoDB table to store encrypted private keys and user wallet addresses.

+3. **Setup AWS KMS**

+   Create KMS keys for encrypting and decrypting private keys.

+4. **Deploy Lambda Functions**

+   Deploy the following Lambda functions using the AWS Lambda console or AWS CLI:
+   - AML Checker
+   - Wallet Generator
+   - Deposit
+   - Transfer Financial Instrument
+   - Transfer Stablecoin
+   - Encrypt PrivateKey
+   - Decrypt PrivateKey

+5. **Configure API Gateway**

+   Set up API Gateway to trigger the Lambda functions based on API requests from Bubble.io.

+6. **Setup Bubble.io Frontend**

+   Use Bubble.io to create the user interface for interacting with the platform.
+Integrate with AWS API Gateway for backend operations.

+7. **Integrate with XRPL RPC**

+   Ensure secure access to XRPL RPC for interacting with smart contracts on the XRPL ledger.
+Implement Authorized Trust Lines setup.

+8. **Integrate Third-Party KYC/AML Service**

+   Configure the WebHook integration to receive updates on the KYC/AML status of users and take necessary actions within the platform.

+9. **Integrate Payment Gateway**

+   Set up the payment gateway to handle transactions and configure webhooks to trigger the Deposit Lambda function upon successful payment.